redlaurie/Vipra-Contacts-application/README.md

 From this project you can access both the frontend and backend.
 To access the backend you need to go the the url /contacts/contacts-list/ here you will see a list of the API commands and URL's displayed using the Django rest framework.

+# Testing

+The backend of this project has multiple tests for the api.
+To run these tests you need to CD to vira_technical and type python manage.py test and it will run all the tests and there logs.